Emma R. Graduate employment profile

 I took a year in industry as part of my Master's degree, securing a year long internship at Procter & Gamble within the Strategic Innovation & Technology department for Laundry.
 This was my first experience of any kind of professional laboratory work and also of working for a large company.

-I have now moved on to R&D for PG Professional products, providing cleaning solutions for commercial consumers such as hotels and restaurants.
+I have now moved on to R&D PG Professional products, providing cleaning solutions for commercial consumers such as hotels and restaurants.
 I gained my promotion to Senior Scientist (Band 2 management) in October 2016.

 Courses taken since graduation